ModanwalPriti06/JAVA-NOTES-TRICKY/README.md

 - Predicate Function in DSA (Data Structures and Algorithms) A predicate function is a function that returns a boolean value (true or false) based on a given condition.
 It is commonly used in searching, filtering, and conditional operations in DSA.

+## Collection and Framework:
+Framework; A set of classses and interface.